 Enter the email address associated with your account, and we'll email you a link to reset your password.

-The world is currently caught in the grip of a coronavirus – COVID-19 – which has infected hundreds of thousands of people, including thousands of Australians, across dozens of countries after originating in China late last year.
+The world is currently caught in the grip of a coronavirus – COVID-19 – which has infected millions of people, including thousands of Australians, after originating in China late last year.

 “Coronavirus” is a name given to a family of viruses, so named because it appears to have crownlike protrusions when viewed under a microscope (“corona” is Latin for “crown”).

 This family of viruses includes the common cold, bronchitis, pneumonia and severe acute respiratory syndrome (SARS), according to the World Health Organisation (WHO).

 The current outbreak, which has been named COVID-19 (coronavirus disease 2019), is a “novel” – or new – strain of the virus, thought to have been initially transmitted to humans from animals in Hubei Province, China.

 The WHO has classified it as a pandemic.